fwupd/fwupd/plugins/pci-psp/README.md

 ## Introduction

-This plugin checks all information reported from the AMD Platform Security processor into the operating system on select SOCs.
+This plugin checks all information reported from the AMD Platform Secure processor into the operating system on select SOCs.

 The lack of these sysfs files does *NOT* indicate the lack of these security features, it only